 - Soloing an Input generates a 'destructive' SIP Solo, actually muting or dimming all other Inputs which are not Soloed or set to Mute Safe, as if you had pressed their channel ON switches.
+This has the effect of soloing on the main outputs.
 Other channels which are subsequently soloed will be unmuted.
 The amount of dimming is controlled by the SOLO BLEND control on the front panel. - Soloing an Input (or group of Inputs) by soloing a VCA Master that the input is assigned to, generates a SIP Solo on all Inputs in the VCA Group. - The Input signal is not switched onto the Solo Bus, and the Monitor section does not switch the Solo Bus audio to override the monitor source selection (you hear the soloed signal(s) via the Master LRC busses directly. - Soloing an Output generates a normal Output AFL or PFL Solo (according to the mode selection made in Monitor Setup), the same as if SIP Mode was OFF.
-The Output signal is switched onto the Solo Bus and the Monitor section switches so that the Output

-Solo audio is heard on the Monitors, replacing the previous monitor source, if any.
+The Output signal is switched onto the Solo Bus and the Monitor section switches so that the Output.
+Soloed audio is heard on the Monitors, replacing the previous monitor source, if any.